go101/go101/pages/apps-and-libs/gotv.md

 # uncache some toolchain versions to save disk space
 gotv uncache-version ToolchainVersion [ToolchainVersion ...]

-# pin a specified toolchain verison at a stable path
+# pin a specified toolchain version at a stable path
 gotv pin-version ToolchainVersion

 # unpin the current pinned toolchain version
 gotv unpin-version
 ```

-## Pin a toolchain verison
+## Pin a toolchain version

-We can use the `gotv` command to pin a specific toolchain verison to a stable path.
+We can use the `gotv` command to pin a specific toolchain version to a stable path.
 After adding the stable path to the `PATH` environment veriable,
 we can use the official `go` command directly.
 And after doing these, the toolchain versions installed through ways other than GoTV